zzhx1/Hetaceso-ModelLink/README_en.md

 ### <span id="jump13"> Inference: human-machine dialogue </span>
 Currently, we support the following four cases of inference:
 - PTD only
-- DeepSpeed ZeRO only
-- DeepSpeed ZeRO in PIPELINE with TP
 - Model fine-tuned with lora

 #### Quick Start